chongchonghe/analytic-2pcf/README.md

-# Computing Two-point Correlation Function Analytically
+# Analytically Compution of the Two-point Correlation Functions

 If you use this code in your research, please consider citing the following article: